 One of the prime changes we are likely to see in the next era is a mammoth invasion in the amount of connected devices on which our lives will depend.
 The IOT space is gearing up for a colossal expansion and will most definitely touch numerous facets of our lives.

-We are probably going to see over 20 billion connected devices, from traffic lights to cash machine, self-serve kiosks in coffeeshops and retail outlets, sensors and robots on production line floors.
+We are probably going to see over 20 billion connected devices, from traffic lights to cash machine, instant lending platforms, self-serve kiosks in coffeeshops and retail outlets, sensors and robots on production line floors.
 Also, as critical as the power and gas that at present powers our reality, will be the information that streams between these gadgets.

 For instance, the arena of Computer vision and autonomous vehicles has become reality only with the support of enormous datasets, conjoining millions of heaps of driving footage that comprises of images collected from multiple camera viewpoints, along with Light Detection and Ranging sensors, Global Positioning System and various other systems.